hsutter/cppfront/docs/cpp2/safety.md

 ### <a id="null-dereference"></a> Null dereference (run-time checked)

-Dereferencing a null pointer is undefined behavior, and is rejected at run time by checking the pointer is nonzero.
+Dereferencing a null pointer is undefined behavior, and is rejected at run time by checking the pointer is not null.

 To disable this check at a specific place in your code, use `unchecked_dereference`.
 For example: